antoniofl0res/COVID/README.md

 Parameters:
 *place*: municipality, state or country
   * municipality: enter the name of the municipality between quotation marks or its IBGE code.
 Eg, "Porto Alegre" or 4314902.
-Note that some municipalities in different states may have the same name, while the IBGE code is unique - so, prefer to use it.
-Also, some municipalitis' names may be accented - call View(br), look up the municipality, then copy and paste the name with special characters.
-Eg, Ji-Paraná = Ji-ParanÃ¡.
-Likewise, using the unique IBGE code speeds up execution of the code
+Note that some municipalities in different states may have the same name, while the IBGE code is unique - so, prefer to use the latter.
+Also, some municipalities' names may be accented - call View(br), look up the municipality, then copy and paste the name with special characters.
+Eg, Ji-Paraná = "Ji-ParanÃ¡".
+Likewise, using the unique IBGE code speeds up execution of the code.
   * state: enter the standard two-letter acronym for the state between quotation marks.
 Eg, Amazonas = "AM", Rondonia = "RO", Rio Grande do Sul = "RS", and so on.
-Call View(st) and the look up the acronym
+Call View(st) and then look up the acronym
   * country: enter the three-letter country ISO code between quotation marks.
 Eg, Brazil = "BRA", Germany = "DEU, and so on.
 Call View(world), then look up the ISO code

 *place_type*: define type of place